arielgee/Sage-Like/.misc/tasks.md

 ## Next
-* move the (set|get)DropInsideFolderShowMsgCount code block from onDragStartTreeItem() to onDragEnterTreeItem() to support InfoBubble for drags from outside the tree (url, links, popup, etc). do not forget event.stopPropagation();
 * in YT when changing tabs (PLAYLISTS, CHANNELS, etc.) the discoveryView and discovery from address-bar are not synced with the display
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`